-Exhibit 1 of the Summary section (Summary, Exhibit 1, Sheets 1 through 4) presents a summary of our analysis.
+Exhibit 1 of the Summary Section (Summary, Exhibit 1, Sheets 1 through 4) presents a summary of our analysis.
 Summary, Exhibit 2, Sheets 1 and 2 show the derivation of the inner aggregate liability by accident year.
 A comparison of current and prior estimated ultimate losses is found in Summary, Exhibit 3.

 Each subsequent section of exhibits (WC, GL, AL, APD, EO, and Property) documents our analysis for each line of coverage.
-Exhibits are set up identically for each section except workers compensation and EO.
+Exhibits are set up similarly for each section except EO.

-Exhibit 1: Sheet 1 - Summary of estimated central estimate, net ultimate losses and indicated liabilities as of June 30, 2016
+Exhibit 1: Sheet 1 - Summary of estimated central estimate, net ultimate losses and indicated liabilities as of June 30, 2017